riywo/moves-feed/README.md

 Feed for Moves app

+## WARNING!!!

+This application is still developing.
+Not stable, secure.
+I will improve it later and publish as a Moves Apps.

 ## What is this?

 An application using [Moves](http://www.moves-app.com/) API to generate a feed.
 You maybe integrate it with [IFTTT](https://ifttt.com), etc.